 Below are some of our current projects.
 We hope you’ll join us in moving farming forward.
 Please join our mailing list to receive updates on our progress and information about how you can help.

 Creating a Resource to Educate Consumers on Poultry Welfare and Guide them to High-Welfare Products

-Farm Forward is working with leading poultry farmers and animal welfare experts to create BuyingPoultry.com—a free online and smart phone-based buying guide that takes the guesswork out of finding alternatives to factory farming.
-BuyingPoultry.com will rank every poultry brand and product in the US, so you know how they treat their animals.
-With BuyingPoultry.com, consumers will be able to see who’s best and who’s worst nationally and in your local grocery store, find information about what these companies can do to improve conditions for animals, and make it easy for everyone to add their voices to the cause.
-The site will also provide information about the best plant-based alternatives and where you can find them.
+Funded in part by a successful Kickstarter that received national media coverage in outlets including Wired and Fast Company, Farm Forward spent years working with leading poultry farmers and animal welfare experts to create BuyingPoultry—a free online and smart phone-based buying guide that takes the guesswork out of finding alternatives to factory farming.
+BuyingPoultry ranks every poultry brand and product in the US, so you know how they treat their animals.
+With BuyingPoultry, consumers can see who’s best and who’s worst nationally and in your local grocery store, find information about what these companies can do to improve conditions for animals, and it’s easy for everyone to add their voices to the cause.
+The site also provides information about the best plant-based alternatives and where you can find them.

 Enhancing the Effectiveness of Leading Organizations

 Farm Forward’s consulting services allow us to amplify our impact within the movement by shaping the strategic goals of and enhancing the effectiveness of larger organizations that share our mission.
 Our team has been recognized as having a diverse set of skills in farmed animal welfare advocacy that even the largest and best-funded groups cannot easily duplicate internally.